el-remph/dryopt/README.md

 Or, **I Can't Believe It's Another Getopt**.
 Process options DRYly, without churning out lines of boilerplate getopt(3) code.

+Note that the 'overhaul' branch is more active than master, and will probably continue to be

 ## Features ##

 - Handles long and short options